1. Mobile Dental Health

 On realizing that there was a need to create awareness among the rural regarding dental health care, Karuna Trust started the mobile dental clinic, which is unique and has been first of its kind in the country.
 Dental health care in India has not reached beyond the Taluka level.
 Karuna Trust has taken dental care to the villages & PHCs through Mobile Dental Health model.
 A well equipped mobile dental unit is now accessible to the poor and needy of Yelandur and T. Narasipura Taluks in Karnataka.

-3 Tele Medicine and Communication Technologies for Health Care -ISRO -VSAT Technology
+2. Tele Medicine and Communication Technologies for Health Care

-Karuna Trust acts as a facilitating organization to promote and share knowledge on issues of development, livelihood and education to people living in rural areas through the Village Resource Centre.
+Karuna Trust acts as a facilitating organization to promote and share knowledge on issues of development, livelihood and education to people living in rural areas through the Village Resource Centre supported by ISRO’s VSAT connectivity.
 The organization has one Resource Centre at Mysore and 18 student sites located in rural areas in different districts of Karnataka.
 Information on weather, soil, water, agriculture, etc are disseminated through this programme.

 Karuna Trust stocks and distributes good quality, low cost generic drugs from LOCOST, a voluntary organization.
 This is a novel initiative to provide high quality drugs at low cost to the PHCs managed by Karuna Trust.

 Communication Disorder has been integrated as part of Primary Healthcare by Karuna Trust.
-Evaluation process of rehabilitation and its efficacy for prevention of communication disorder in three outreach service centres at three PHCs: Akkihabbalu in Mandya, Hullahalli in Mysore and Gumballi in Chamarajanagar Districts was initiated.
-The activities of Material Development, Selection of Volunteers, Orientation are the activities carried out at the service centres.
+Evaluation process of rehabilitation and its efficacy for prevention of communication disorder in three outreach service centres at three PHCs: Akkihabbalu in Mandya, Hullahalli in Mysore and Gumballi in Chamarajanagar Districts is in progress through Material Development, Selection of Volunteers, Orientation and Training, Door to Door survey and follow up.